 - Great for skin health and fur

 Olive oil is an excellent choice when it comes to fur and skin health.
-It is filled with super healthy fats known as polyunsaturated fats, including linoleic.
+It is filled with healthy fats known as polyunsaturated fatty acids, including linoleic.
 These fats are super important for skin health because they ensure that skin stays supple, soft, and properly moisturized.
-This also enables fur to grow properly and will support in creating a shiny coat.
-Healthy fats make their coats vibrant and will ensure that they embody that overall look of health.
-Dry skin can lead to irritation and flakiness, and in extreme cases can leave hair looking dull, or even patchy.
-Thus, adding small amounts of olive oil to your cats diet can do wonders for their skin health and their coat.
-When your cat’s coat is looking luscious and shiny, they are bound to feel like the picture of health.
-A healthy cat is truly a happy cat and adding in just a tablespoon of this wonderful oil can truly offer a plethora of benefits that will boost their immunity and overall health.
+They’re also important for healthy hair growth and will support your kitty’s body in creating a shiny, thick coat.
+If your pet suffers from dry skin, olive oil can be a godsend.
+Dry skin can lead to irritation and flakiness, and in extreme cases can leave hair looking dull, or even patchy, and skin red and irritated.
+Thus, adding small amounts of olive oil to your cat’s diet can do wonders for their skin health and their coat.
+When your cat’s coat is looking luscious and shiny, they are bound to feel like the picture of health!
+A healthy cat is truly a happy cat and adding in just a tablespoon of this wonderful oil can offer a plethora of benefits that will boost their immunity and overall health.

-Now this might sound like a bit of a strange one, but olive oil can actually help cats to pass their hairballs.
-Hairballs are unfortunately a standard part of feline life.
+Now, this might sound a bit strange, but olive oil can actually help cats to pass their hairballs.
+Hairballs are unfortunately a standard part of the feline life, especially for those beautiful long-haired kitties.
 Since cats spend so much of their time grooming, it’s only natural that they consume a great deal of hair.
-While some of this is expelled when they excrete, there is often a great deal of hair that remains and this often comes right back up through their digestive tract. you’ve probably all heard your cats cough up a hair ball. it certainly doesn’t sound pretty!
-Olive oil however, can help to make the process a little less uncomfortable, since oil can help to lubricate their digestive tract and make it easier for them to pass their hairballs.
-If they are dealing with a persistent hairball problem it is of course better to consult your vet and get a medical treatment.
-However, as a supplement, olive oil can be helpful and help your kitty to pass hairballs more comfortably if they aren’t too big.
+While some of this is expelled when they excrete, there is often a great deal of hair that remains and this often comes right back up through their digestive tract.
+For this reason, all cats will cough up hairballs from time to time.
+However, if your cat struggles with big furballs frequently, you can bet they’re having a miserable time.
+Olive oil, however, can help to make the process a little less uncomfortable, since oil can help to lubricate their digestive tract and make it easier for them to pass hairballs.
+If they are dealing with a persistent hairball problem, it is of course better to consult your vet and get a medical opinion.
+However, as a supplement, olive oil can be beneficial and help your kitty to pass hairballs more comfortably if they aren’t too big.
+Head over to our review of cat food for hairballs for more alternatives.

 - Helps cats with constipation

 Much like humans, sometimes cats can deal with constipation.
-It’s uncomfortable, and if they deal with it for too long can cause a number of health problems.
+It’s uncomfortable, and if they deal with it for too long, it can cause a number of health problems.
 Adding some olive oil to their diet can help to soften their stools and this can make it easier for them to pass them.
 Simply put a tablespoon on their food and give it a few hours.
-However, if their constipation issues are reoccurring and do not subside, it is important to take them to your vet.
+This said, if your cat’s constipation issues are reoccurring and do not subside, it is important to take them to your vet.
 Constipation can sometimes be a symptom of a more serious underlying medical condition and if left untreated, could cause serious harm.
-If your cat is struggling with chronic constipation your vet might opt for an enema or another medical treatment.
-Keep an eye on your cats litter habits to ensure that their constipation isn’t reoccurring.
+If your cat is struggling with chronic constipation, your vet might opt for an enema or another medical treatment.
+Keep an eye on your cat’s litter habits to ensure that their constipation isn’t reoccurring.
 However, for a once off issue, olive oil is certainly worth a try and could offer your precious fur-baby some serious relief.

-- It’s powerful anti-oxidant : hello optimum immune and brain function!
+- It’s a powerful antioxidant: hello optimum immune and brain function!

 - It can even be used to get rid of ear mites!

-NB: It is super important that you consult your vet before doing any at-home ear treatments. ear infections that are not properly treated can lead to more extreme problems like permanent damage of the ear canal.
-Always get a professional opinion first to ensure optimum safety for your best friend.
+NB: It is super important that you consult your vet before doing any at-home ear treatments.
+Ear infections that are not properly treated can lead to more extreme problems like permanent damage of the ear canal.
+Always get a professional opinion first to ensure optimum safety for your feline friend.
+For more options, check out our detailed review of ear cleaners for cats.

 - It can help to reduce inflammation in the body

 It has been said that inflammation in the body is the root cause of many ailments and diseases.
 A body riddled with inflammation is going to struggle to maintain optimum health and fight off illness.
-Inflammation can cause anything from skin issues, to bowl problems, to arthritis and thus can be serious if not treated.
-Luckily olive oil contains an amazing ingredient known as Omega-3.
+Inflammation can cause anything from skin issues, to bowel problems, to arthritis, and thus can be serious if not treated.
+Luckily olive oil contains an amazing ingredient known as omega-3.
 This fatty acid is extremely nutritionally dense and works absolute wonders when it comes to fighting inflammation in the body.
-These amazing polyunsaturated fats are great when it comes to the reduction of swelling and can also help to lessen any associated pain. if you cat is dealing with a serious inflammatory condition like arthritis it is of course important to consult your vet and get them examined, however, including olive oil into their diet (as part of a balanced and vet-approved treatment plan), can certainly help them and possibly reduce any pain and discomfort.
+These polyunsaturated fats are great when it comes to the reduction of swelling and can also help to lessen any associated pain.
+If your cat is dealing with a serious inflammatory condition like arthritis it is of course important to consult your vet and get them examined, however, including olive oil into their diet (as part of a balanced and vet-approved treatment plan), can certainly help them and possibly reduce any pain and discomfort.

 Key Things to Remember:

-- Olive oil should be used as a supplement and add to an already nutritionally dense and healthy diet.
+- Olive oil should be used as a supplement to an already nutritionally complete and healthy diet.

-- It should be given in moderation and not utilized as the sole treatment for serious heath conditions.
+- It should be given in moderation and not utilized as the sole treatment for serious health conditions.

 - Always use Extra Virgin olive oil and not oil mixes.
-You need to feed them the healthiest and purest form of olive oil.
+You need to feed your cat the healthiest and purest form of olive oil.

 - When you’re unsure, just call your vet.
 A medical opinion can go a long way and put any doubts you might have to rest.